kranerup/literisc/README.md

 To make instructions 8 bits and still being able to address a larger set of registers, each instructions can only address one register.
-Each instruction implicitly addresses an accumulator register so that there can still be two operands and on result ( A = A op Rx ).
+Each instruction implicitly addresses an accumulator register so that there can still be two operands and one result ( A = A op Rx ).

 A wider instruction set would make it possible to address several registers but this also makes the average instruction length longer.
-Two 8-bit instructions can address two registers plus the accumulator compared two a single 16 bit instruction that could address three registers.
+Two 8-bit instructions can address two registers plus the accumulator compared to a single 16 bit instruction that could address three registers.

-## LiteRISC instruction set v 0.4
+## LiteRISC instruction set v 0.5

+### Register Set
 ```
+The register set consist of 16 general purpose, 32 bit wide registers.
+Most instructions can select any of the registers as operand but in some
+instructions the R15 and R14 registers are implied operand.
+The R14 register
+can act as a stack pointer (SP) and the R15 register can be used as a
+subroutine return pointer (SRP).

+There is also a condition code register (CC) that can not be accessed directly,
+only a few special instructions implicitly uses this register.

   +------------+
   |    R0      |
   +------------+